manifoldmarkets/docs/docs/about.md

 ### **What kind of betting system do you use?**

+Manifold markets is currently using more than one kind of automated market maker.

-Manifold Markets uses a special type of automated market marker based on a dynamic pari-mutuel (DPM) betting system.
+Markets created before March 15 and Free response markets use a special type of automated market marker based on a dynamic pari-mutuel (DPM) betting system.

 Like traditional pari-mutuel systems, your payoff is not known at the time you place your bet (it's dependent on the size of the pool when the event is resolved).